 - 1. The contract with any subcontractor should be reviewed to recalculate distributions to subcontractor amounts and distributions to management corporation/ASO amounts. - 2.
 All current year revenues and expenses should be classified accurately by rating group (column).
 Detailed amounts should be tested to substantiate proper classification and accuracy of amounts. - 3.
 Detailed records should be tested to ascertain completeness, accuracy, cutoff, existence, and appropriateness of revenues and expenses included on the schedule.
 Revenues and expenses should be tested for appropriateness pertaining to the HealthChoices contract. - 4.
 Amounts, where appropriate, should be recalculated to assess the accuracy and completeness of amounts included in each schedule. - 5.
 Schedules and detailed records should be verified for mathematical accuracy. - 6.
 Expense allocations used in preparing the report should be verified for reasonableness and accuracy.
 Amounts should be agreed to appropriate supporting documentation with recalculations performed, where necessary.
-Methodologies for allocation, including staff

-- time allocations, should be verified with acceptable methodologies, if any, contained in the contract. - 7.
+Methodologies for allocation, including staff time allocations, should be verified with acceptable methodologies, if any, contained in the contract. - 7.
 Administrative Expenses should be tested to ensure that the costs reported reflect expenses incurred for purposes of administering the HealthChoices Behavioral Health Program only. - 8.
 Administrative Expenses should be tested to determine accuracy.
 This should include ensuring separate reporting of Clinical Care/Medical Management expenses as described in the FRR, Section 3.3, and instructions.
 Attachment F of the FRR, "Administrative Overhead and Clinical Care/Medical Management Cost Definitions," should be applied in determining which costs are clinical care/medical management, or which costs are administrative overhead for DHS reporting purposes.
 Indirect overhead and administrative costs should not be included in Clinical Care/Medical Management costs. - 9.
 If the County's administrative expenses are equal to either the amount withheld for county administration, or the amount withheld for county administration plus investment income earned, additional testing may be required to ensure that the amounts are complete and accurate. - 10.
 Determine if costs related to changes in organization structure or changes in major subcontractors are included as part of administrative costs.
 If so, determine whether costs are separately identified on the report so that they can be excluded from the administrative cost base for rate setting projections. - 11.
-Confirm payments received for Opioid Use Disorder Centers of Excellence for applicable counties are reported as Other Revenue for any applicable contractors. - 12.
-Confirm capitation recouped by the Department for members that were in an IMD over 15 days is reported as Other Revenue for any applicable members.
+Confirm capitation recouped by the Department for members that were in an IMD over 15 days is reported as an offset to Capitation Revenue for any applicable members.